 Tips for Effective Evaluation :

 In conclusion, the Kirkpatrick model offers a systematic and comprehensive approach to evaluating training effectiveness.
-By adopting this method, organizations can not only measure immediate success, but also ensure that training makes a significant contribution to overall results.
+By adopting this method and integrating ROE (Return on Expectations), organizations can not only measure immediate success but also ensure that training significantly contributes to overall business outcomes.